 If the student agrees to carry out the research, then the regulations given below will apply.

 2) Where a patentable item is found during the course of research, then the advisor and the student may make application for patent rights through the University Patent Committee.
-The Dean of FGS will receive the approved thesis and copies of it as required by the Faculty regulations.
-On written joint request of the advisor and the student, the Dean of FGS will keep the thesis and copies of it in his/her office for a period up to one year.
+The Dean of FGS will receive the approved thesis as required by the Faculty regulations.
+On written joint request of the advisor and the student, the Dean of FGS will keep the thesis for a period of up to one year.

-The Academic Schedule in the Graduate Calendar provides dates by which theses/practica must be submitted to FGS in order to be eligible for graduation for a specific session.
+The Academic Schedule in the Graduate Calendar provides dates by which theses/practica must be submitted to FGS in order to be eligible for graduation for a specific graduation period.

 Following the approval of the thesis/practicum by the examining committee and the completion of any revisions required by that committee, the thesis, and where applicable, the practicum, must be submitted to the Faculty of Graduate Studies as follows:

-Both digital and paper copies of the thesis/practicum are required for the University Library and remain the property of the University of Manitoba.
+The digital copy of the thesis/practicum is required for the University Library and remains the property of the University of Manitoba.

 The advantages of electronic submission include: